fischstreicheln/fischstreicheln.github.io/_posts/2018-11-15-DTMC-discrete-time-markov-chains.md

 </div>

 When we study the behavior of a DTMC, we observe its state at a discrete set of times.
-In practical application, when transitions from state to state can only take place, or fail to take place at some time instants which are short enough to be ignored comparing to the time durations that the process stays in states, we could approximately observe the process at a discrete set of time.
+In practical applications, when transitions from state to state can only take place, or fail to take place at some time instants which are short enough to be omitted comparing to the time durations that the process stays in states, we could approximately observe the process at a discrete set of time.
 * When these time instants are mostly taken to be one unit apart, we could represent the discrete parameter space, or say index set $$T$$ by the set of natural numbers $$\{0,1,2,\ldots \}$$.